-- projects that are intended to commence construction prior to official notification of funding approval

-- feasibility and planning studies

-- mapping

-- flood warning systems

-- projects where the applying local government will not, or does not plan to, own and operate the resulting infrastructure, except where formal arrangements with the intended

-owner/operator, to the satisfaction of the department, are in place prior to the commencement of construction

-- works constructed on land that the applying local government does not own or have control over for the purpose of constructing, operating and maintaining the infrastructure, except where formal arrangements with the land owner, to the satisfaction of the department, are in place prior to the commencement of construction - state roads and other road projects that have approved TIDS funding - state infrastructure projects that would usually be funded through the normal business of Queensland Government agencies - projects that are intended to enable the local government to operate a business in competition with the private sector - projects that have approved funding from an earlier round of Building our Regions or Royalties for the Regions.
+- projects that are intended to commence construction prior to official notification of funding approval - multiple projects that are not interdependent but have been submitted in a single application e.g. upgrading water treatment plants in two separate communities.
+Note: the entire application will be deemed ineligible - feasibility and planning studies - mapping - flood warning systems - projects where the applying local government will not, or does not plan to, own and operate the resulting infrastructure, except where formal arrangements with the intended owner/operator, to the satisfaction of the department, are in place prior to the commencement of construction - works constructed on land that the applying local government does not own or have control over for the purpose of constructing, operating and maintaining the infrastructure, except where formal arrangements with the land owner, to the satisfaction of the department, are in place prior to the commencement of construction - state roads and other road projects that have approved TIDS funding - state infrastructure projects that would usually be funded through the normal business of Queensland Government agencies - projects that are intended to enable the local government to operate a business in competition with the private sector - · projects that will primarily benefit a commercial operator - projects that have approved funding from an earlier round of Building our Regions or Royalties for the Regions.
 [Note: applications for subsequent stages of a previously funded project would potentially be eligible.]